SNAP during the 2025 U.S. federal government shutdown: Federal court rulings

+Appeals and Supreme Court involvement

-On Thursday, November 6, Judge McConnell in light of a Truth Social post by President Trump that SNAP would not be resumed until the government shutdown itself ended, orally ordered the Trump administration to fully fund SNAP on the next day, Friday, November 7.
+On Thursday, 6 November, Judge McConnell, in light of a Truth Social post by President Trump that SNAP would not be resumed until the government shutdown itself ended, orally ordered the Trump administration to fully fund SNAP on the next day, Friday, 7 November.
 The administration immediately appealed.

 On Friday, 7 November, the Department of Agriculture (USDA) released a memo that it would fully fund SNAP.
 The status of the appeal was unclear.
 Minnesota announced that its SNAP recipients would receive their full funding within days (some as soon as the weekend).
 Wisconsin reported that some recipients were fully funded overnight.
 Hawaii was also fully funded.
 (Each state sets its own options for SNAP disbursements according to its needs.)
 California, Kansas, New Jersey, Pennsylvania, and Washington state soon followed suit; Colorado and Massachusetts were only able to serve a portion of their citizenry due to timing issues.

-The Trump administration in its brief for an emergency stay to the Supreme Court noted that “there is no ready mechanism for the [federal] government to recover those funds” that have already been distributed, and characterized the order as "a mockery of the separation of powers".
+The Trump administration in its brief for an emergency stay to the Supreme Court noted that "there is no ready mechanism for the [federal] government to recover those funds" that have already been distributed, and characterized the order as "a mockery of the separation of powers."
 Supreme Court Justice Ketanji Brown Jackson issued an administrative stay, thus giving the Boston-based 1st U.S. Circuit Court of Appeals time to rule on the administration's request to partially fund SNAP.
 Her order remains in place until 48 hours after the appeals court rules.